davidralphlewis/binaryephemera/_notes/Now.md

 # Now

-*Updated on 16/04/2026*
+*Updated on 27/04/2026*

 ## Life

 - Lots of work focus.
 I got a promotion which is great!
 But now I am learning how to lead.
-- Digging beds in the allotment, ignoring the weeds.
+- Digging beds in the allotment, ignoring the (many) weeds.

 ## Working on